Rhoda Adamson: Early life

 Adamson was born Rhoda Agatha Rindge, the middle child of Rhoda May Knight Rindge and Frederick Hastings Rindge, transplants to California from Michigan and Massachusetts, respectively.
 The family lived in Santa Monica as well as a Victorian mansion in Malibu Canyon, on the Rindge's 13,315-acre ranch.
 The ranch home was destroyed in 1903 fire; from there on out, the family only camped in Malibu when visiting the family ranch.
 Otherwise, they no longer lived in Santa Monica, but rather a 25-room mansion in West Adams Heights, known as the Frederick Hastings Rindge House.

 Adamson was raised to love the outdoors, and, riding horseback, she partook of activities such as sheep-herding with her father on the Malibu Ranch.
 She also enjoyed recreational horseback riding and race-car driving.
 The former she often partook of with her best friend, Jesse Ellen Matheson, to whom she had gifted a horse named Robin.
 The pair rode their horses across Malibu's Santa Monica Mountains, usually armed with shotguns should a rattlesnake have presented a threat.
 Adamson's car racing, meanwhile, took the shape of annual races, such as those held in Santa Monica.

 Education

 For high school, Adamson attended a private girls' school called Casa de Rosas.
 The graduation ceremony in June 1910, accommodating 29 graduates, was held at Los Angeles's Ebell Club.
-Adamson attended Wellesley for a year, from 1910-1911, before returning to California, missing her home state too much to stay away.
+Adamson attended Wellesley for a year, from 1910 to 1911, before returning to California, missing her home state too much to stay away.